 Visa Sri Lanka

 Good news!
-Getting a tourist visa for Sri Lanka is quite simple as most travellers will be able to apply online through the government website and receive their ETA (Electronic Travel Authorization) immediately.
+Getting a tourist visa for Sri Lanka is quite simple because most travellers will be able to apply online through the government website and receive their ETA (Electronic Travel Authorization) immediately.
 Simply enter your personal information and pay the fee on the government application website.
 This option is available to travellers from all countries.
 If you are not able to apply for an ETA online, you can apply at a nearby Sri Lankan Overseas Immigration office.

 Update: Sri Lanka is offering this ETA for 48 countries free of charge till April 30, 2020.
 This scheme is implemented to rebuild the tourism industry after the Easter bombings in 2019.